-- provide all our pupils with the opportunities to learn and achieve within and beyond the National Curriculum - encourage all within the school community to be motivated, confident and active learners - work in partnership with parents - develop links with the Church and wider community - teach strategies for learning (Building Learning Power) - encourage learning for understanding - provide challenge with support - cater for different styles of thinking and learning - encourage learning and understanding through being active (thinking is active!) - promote positive self-image and high self-esteem - provide regular opportunities for review and reflection - actively listen to children - provide timely and accurate feedback to learners - encourage pupils to question and think critically, and make informed choices - nurture an awareness and understanding of their own and other cultures, religions and beliefs - nurture a sense of personal and social responsibility - encourage our pupils to be emotionally literate; to solve problems and 'move on' with their lives - provide opportunities for creative experience - nurture a sense of awe and wonder in the world around us - encourage our pupils to approach life with an open, flexible attitude and a sense of humour.
+- provide all our pupils with the opportunities to learn and achieve within and beyond the National Curriculum - encourage all within the school community to be motivated, confident and active learners - work in partnership with parents - develop links with the Church and wider community - learn to learn (Learning Power!) - provide challenge with support - cater for different styles of thinking and learning - encourage learning and understanding through being active (thinking is active!) and by providing 'authentic' learning experiences - promote positive self-image and high self-esteem - provide regular opportunities for review and reflection - actively listen to children - provide timely and accurate feedback to learners - encourage pupils to question and think critically, and make informed choices - nurture an awareness and understanding of their own and other cultures, religions and beliefs - nurture a sense of personal and social responsibility - encourage our pupils to be emotionally literate; to solve problems and 'move on' with their lives - provide opportunities for creative experience - nurture a sense of awe and wonder in the world around us - encourage our pupils to approach life with an open, flexible attitude and a sense of humour.